November 21, 2019 - American Society for Horticultural Science

 The researchers have fully explained their procedures and the consequences of their findings to the Green Industry in their article "Sit Back or Dig In: The Role of Activity Level in Landscape Market Segmentation" available in HortScience, published by the American Society for Horticultural Science.

 Markets are rarely homogenous, and market segmentation can be a viable means of efficiently and profitably reaching different consumer groups.
-But for the customers of ornamental , finding a common denominator among reasons to purchase is not as simple as in other industries.
+But for the customers of ornamental plants, finding a common denominator among reasons to purchase is not as simple as in other industries.
 Some suggest that the most essential services provided by residential landscapes are cultural, as they promote human mental and physical well-being and are places for recreation and gathering with family and friends.

-Approximately 75% of Americans live in where an estimated 41% of the land area is residential—half of which is primarily vegetation.
+Approximately 75% of Americans live in urban areas where an estimated 41% of the land area is residential—half of which is primarily vegetation.
 The amount of residential area used for yard or landscape depends on socioeconomic characteristics, housing density, and property size.
 But how individuals engage in and derive enjoyment from processes and products potentially influences their activity level and purchases.

 The researchers used an X-Y Axis template proposed by Pine and Gilmore in the book "The Experience Economy" for their theoretical framework that would create four different quadrants.
 One axis would label the graduating degrees of activity/passivity.
 And the intersecting axis would label the graduating degrees of absorption/immersion in the activity.